-15. The Principal shall pay invoices issued by CIG promptly upon receipt, but in any event not later than 15 days from the date of the invoice, unless otherwise agreed.
+15. The Principal shall pay invoices issued by CIG promptly upon receipt, but in any event not later than 30 days from the date the invoice is received, unless otherwise agreed.
 Failing prompt payment of said invoice, interest shall become due at the rate of 2 per cent per month from the date of the invoice until payment is received.

 16. If any of these terms or conditions, or any part of any of these terms and conditions, is found by a court or tribunal of competent jurisdiction to be illegal, invalid or unenforceable then the remainder of the terms and conditions will remain in full force and effect.